bcgov/sso-switchover-agent/ssl-renewal/Readme.md

 In GoldDR, run:

 `./update_route_credentials.sh <<namespace>> golddr year`

+This script will create a secret with name `loginproxy-ssl-cert-secret.<<year>>` in the GoldDR namespace.
+It will error out if a secret with that name already exists.

 The certificate may not update imediately.
 To check that the cert expiry date has updated, run the folowing script: